TheLittleEngineersThatCould/TheLittleEngineersThatCould.github.io/_pages/about.md

 ![Melanie](/assets/img/Melanie_Headshot_Clear.png){: style="float: left" width="150" height="150"}

 Melanie is a chemical engineer from Ohio with minors in computer science and astronomy.
+Following graduation, Melanie will be working at Dow as a Production Engineer.
 Learn more about Melanie [here](https://www.linkedin.com/in/melanie-marszal/).

 <div style="clear:both;"></div>